Nexis-Network/homepage/content/docs/guides/branching-test-queries.md

 ---
 title: Branching — Testing queries
-subtitle: Create a Exzo Network branch to test queries before running them in production
+subtitle: Create a Nexis Network branch to test queries before running them in production
 enableTableOfContents: true
 redirectFrom:
   - /docs/tutorial/test-queries
 updatedOn: '2023-10-07T10:43:33.374Z'
 ---

 Complex queries that modify data or alter schemas have the potential to be destructive.
 It is advisable to test these types of queries before running them in production.
 On other database systems, testing potentially destructive queries can be time and resource intensive.
 For example, testing may involve setting up a separate database instance and replicating data.
-With Exzo Network, you can instantly create a database branch with a full copy-on-write clone of your production data in just a few clicks.
+With Nexis Network, you can instantly create a database branch with a full copy-on-write clone of your production data in just a few clicks.
 When you finish testing, you can remove the branch just as easily.

 This guide walks you through creating a branch of your production data, testing a potentially destructive query, and deleting the branch when you are finished.